ArthurSabadini/eecs1021-plant-watering-system/README.md

 This project was created for the EECS1021 Object Oriented Programming course from Sensors to Actuators at York University, Toronto, Canada.

 I used the firmata4j firmware with an Arduino Uno board to control a capacitive moisture sensor and a pump to monitor the moisture level of a plant, and open a water valve if the moisture level is too low.
-I also used the edu.princeton.cs.introcs.StdDraw package to create a moisture graph, so the moisture level can also be monitored by a user.
+I also used the edu.princeton.cs.introcs.
+The StdDraw package to create a moisture graph, so the moisture level can also be monitored by a user.

 The project was intended to be used as an education and assessment tool only.
 The video demonstration of the project can be seen in the following link [https://www.youtube.com/watch?si=b8xfoCtHZS__AAA1&v=ajDVEePGOGo&feature=youtu.be](https://www.youtube.com/watch?v=9GGUeIOOtuc)

 # Video Demo
 [![Watch the video](Images/circuit_driver.PNG)](https://www.youtube.com/watch?v=9GGUeIOOtuc)

+# Documentation
+- The project report can be found here [Project Report](./EECS1021_MinorProject_Report.pdf).
+It contains a description of the project, a flow chart implemented in the logic of the software design, and a listing of components and APIs used.

 ## 🛠️ Technologies & Tools
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=plastic&logo=oracle&logoColor=white)